kitschpatrol/create-project/readme.md

 This repository contains very basic starter templates for TypeScript projects integrating [@kitschpatrol/shared-config](https://github.com/kitschpatrol/shared-config).

-The lint tools and rules that come along with [@kitschpatrol/shared-config](https://github.com/kitschpatrol/shared-config) are quite opinionated and draconian, and won't be to everyone's taste.
+The lint tools and rules that come along with [@kitschpatrol/shared-config](https://github.com/kitschpatrol/shared-config) are opinionated and draconian, and won't be to everyone's taste.

 The templates use [tsdown](https://tsdown.dev/) for building TypeScript libraries and Node-based CLI tools, and [Vite](https://vite.dev/) for web projects.
 [Bingo](https://www.create.bingo/) is used for the project templating system itself.